SudoSaturn/eufy-local-ha/README.md

 # Eufy Local Light for Home Assistant

 Local control of Eufy string lights as a native Home Assistant light entity: power, brightness, and RGB over an encrypted Bluetooth Low Energy (BLE) session.
-No cloud, no Eufy app, no MQTT, no external daemon.

 > This is an unofficial community integration built by reverse-engineering the Eufy app's BLE traffic.
 It is not affiliated with or endorsed by Anker/Eufy.
 It was developed and tested against the Eufy Outdoor String Lights E10 (model T8L10).
 Other lights may work but are untested.